 You probably want to carry a purse or briefcase – just make sure it is not too big or too small.
 This Michael Kors bag is still pretty popular and comes in a variety of colors and fabrics.
 It’s a great option and easily can hold a folder or padfolio.
 I’ve got one in silver/pewter, and it’s the best for work, class, you name it.

 I sound so old-fashioned right now, but I need to make this point.
-I know you probably only see your mom, aunts or old ladies wear them, but for these interviews, you want to wear them.
+I know you probably only see your mom, aunts or old ladies wear them, but for these interviews, you want to wear them to keep it MBAchic.
 Think: they may not be for you, but not too long ago, it was completely unheard of for women to leave the house without this undergarment.
 The majority of your potential employers are probably not your age, and for them, pantyhose is just a part of life.
 You do not want to give a senior partner in the accounting firm any reason to judge (or misjudge) you.
-Just stick to tights that match your skintone, and stay away from the overly “suntanned” pantyhose to avoid Snooki legs.
+Just stick to tights that match your skintone, and stay away from the overly “suntanned” pantyhose shades.

 Be so fresh and so clean.

 Also, try not to use perfume.
 I once heard a story about a woman who wore perfume to her interview – it turned out that her interviewer was allergic to the scent and was sneezing away the entire time.
+Not sure if it’s true or not, but just enough to freak me out.
 Just be safe – don’t spritz that morning.